 Let’s say your brainstorm list includes:

-• “Gluten-Free Baking Tips”
+- “Gluten-Free Baking Tips”

-• “How I Organize My Closet on a Budget”
+- “How I Organize My Closet on a Budget”

-• “My Favorite Books of the Year”
+- “My Favorite Books of the Year”

-• “Why Everyone Should Travel Solo Once”
+- “Why Everyone Should Travel Solo Once”

 Ask yourself:

-• Which do you already know enough about to start writing confidently?
+- Which do you already know enough about to start writing confidently?

-• Which excites you most (even a little) to share?
+- Which excites you most (even a little) to share?

-• Which can you break down into smaller, clear sections?
+- Which can you break down into smaller, clear sections?

 It’s okay if more than one fits the criteria!
 Then, just choose the one that feels most manageable for a first post.
 Remember, progress is more important than picking the “perfect” topic.

-Step 4: The Super Simple Outline
+Step 4: Creating a Simple Outline for Your Post

 If the word “outline” makes you break out in a cold sweat, don’t worry.
 For your first blog post, we’re ditching any complex formatting and focusing on getting the basic bones of your idea on the page.